NKVD: World War II operations

-Prior to the German invasion, in order to accomplish its own goals, the NKVD was prepared to cooperate even with such organizations as the German Gestapo.
-In March 1940, representatives of the NKVD and the Gestapo met for one week in Zakopane, to coordinate the pacification of Poland; see Gestapo–NKVD conferences.
-For its part, the Soviet Union delivered hundreds of German and Austrian Communists to the Gestapo, as unwanted foreigners, together with their documents.
-However, many NKVD units were later to fight the Wehrmacht, for example the 10th NKVD Rifle Division, which fought at the Battle of Stalingrad.
+Before the German invasion, to accomplish its own goals, the NKVD was prepared to cooperate even with such organizations as the German Gestapo.
+In March 1940, representatives of the NKVD and the Gestapo met for a week in Zakopane to coordinate the pacification of Poland.
+The Soviet Union allegedly deported hundreds of German and Austrian Communists to Nazi territories as unwanted foreigners.
+According to the work of Wilhelm Mensing, no evidence that which suggests that the Soviets specifically targeted German and Austrian Communists or others who perceived themselves as "anti-fascists" for deportations to Nazi Germany.
+Furthermore, many NKVD units later fought the Wehrmacht, for example the 10th NKVD Rifle Division, which fought at the Battle of Stalingrad.

 After the German invasion, the NKVD evacuated and killed prisoners.
-During World War II, NKVD Internal Troops units were used for rear area security, including preventing the retreat of Soviet Union army divisions.
-Though mainly intended for internal security, NKVD divisions were sometimes used at the front to stem the occurrence of desertion through Stalin's Order No. 270 and Order No. 227 decrees in 1941 and 1942, which aimed to raise troop morale via brutality and coercion.
-At the beginning of the war the NKVD formed 15 rifle divisions, which had expanded by 1945 to 53 divisions and 28 brigades.
-Though mainly intended for internal security, NKVD divisions were sometimes used in the front-lines, for example during the Battle of Stalingrad and the Crimean offensive.
+During World War II, NKVD Internal Troops were used for rear area security, including preventing the retreat of Soviet army divisions.
+Though mainly intended for internal security, NKVD divisions were sometimes used at the front, for example during the Battle of Stalingrad and the Crimean offensive. to stem desertions under Stalin's Order No. 270 and Order No. 227 decrees of 1941 and 1942, which aimed to raise troop morale through brutality and coercion.
+At the beginning of the war, the NKVD formed 15 rifle divisions, which grew by 1945 to 53 divisions and 28 brigades.
 Unlike the Waffen-SS, the NKVD did not field any armored or mechanized units.

-In the enemy-held territories, the NKVD carried out numerous missions of sabotage.
-After the fall of Kyiv, NKVD agents set fire to the Nazi headquarters and various other targets, eventually burning down much of the city center.
+In enemy-held territories, the NKVD carried out numerous missions of sabotage.
+After the fall of Kiev, NKVD agents set fire to the Nazi headquarters and various other targets, eventually burning down much of the city center.
 Similar actions took place across the occupied Byelorussia and Ukraine.

-The NKVD (later KGB) carried out mass arrests, deportations, and executions.
-The targets included both collaborators with Germany and non-communist resistance movements such as the Polish Home Army and the Ukrainian Insurgent Army aiming to separate from the Soviet Union, among others.
-The NKVD also executed tens of thousands of Polish political prisoners in 1940–1941, including the Katyń massacre.
-On 26 November 2010, the Russian State Duma issued a declaration acknowledging Stalin's responsibility for the Katyn massacre, the execution of 22,000 Polish POWs and intellectual leaders by Stalin's NKVD.
+The NKVD (later the KGB) carried out mass arrests, deportations, and executions.
+The targets included both collaborators with Germany and members of non-communist resistance movements such as the Polish Home Army and the Ukrainian Insurgent Army, which were trying to separate from the Soviet Union, among others.
+The NKVD also executed tens of thousands of Polish political prisoners in 1940–1941, including at the Katyń massacre where chief NKVD executioner Vasily Blokhin personally oversaw and carried out thousands of the executions.
+On November 26, 2010, the State Duma issued a declaration acknowledging Stalin's responsibility for the Katyn massacre and the execution of intellectual leaders and 22,000 Polish POWs by Stalin's NKVD.
 The declaration stated that archival material "not only unveils the scale of his horrific tragedy but also provides evidence that the Katyn crime was committed on direct orders from Stalin and other Soviet leaders."